Estimated reading time: 11 minutes

 Article 17: Abolition of un-touch-ability and prohibition of its practice.

-Accordingly the Parliament passed Untouchability (offences) Act, 1955.
+Accordingly, the Parliament passed Untouchability (Offenses) Act, 1955.
 In the year 1976, this act is renamed as Civil Rights Act, 1955.

 ARTICLE 18: Abolition of titles except military and academic.